 This is where you're calm intellect is needed.

 This will reveal to your wife something she has quietly known for a long time.
 You're an idiot.
-Those will likely be the next words out of her mouth.
+In fact, those will likely be the next words out of her mouth.
 Before you get mad, think about it.
 Isn't it pretty obvious what's wrong?
-It is sort of a stupid question after all?
+It is sort of a stupid question, after all.

 This tells her you are not blind, you see that things are a mess, but you're not upset about this.
 The key here is to not add more of an expectational burden to her.
 If you do, you may find scissors sticking out of your neck and you'll die thinking something deep like: "Dang, how'd she move so fast?"